 The remainder of the bullpen saw sparse duty, mostly during the nonconference slate.
-None of these guys threw more than six innings making it a challenge to truly evaluate their contribution to the team.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+None of these guys threw more than six innings making it a challenge to truly evaluate their contribution to the team.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Women’s Basketball Preview: Owls seek rebound vs North Texas

 - Rice Basketball: Glue-guy Drew Peterson has become one of Owls’ leaders

 - College Football transfer rules could be changing soon